A Godot 4 plugin for managing and querying collections of resources, with a spreadsheet-like editor and a lightweight runtime API.

 const ENEMIES: Registry = preload("res://data/enemy_registry.tres")

-The property index can be baked while in the editor.
+Set up indexed properties in Registry Settings and press Reindex to bake the index.
 At runtime, queries run without loading any resource.

 })